Peng Liyuan: First Lady (2012–present)

 Her husband became the General Secretary of the Chinese Communist Party (paramount leader) in November 2012, and President of China in March 2013.

+She is known within China for her fashion sense, credited to her couturier Ma Ke.

-Since 2012, Peng has served as the director of the People's Liberation Army Academy of Art.
+From 2012 to 2017, Peng served as the director of the People's Liberation Army Academy of Art.
 In mid-April 2017, the academy was officially renamed the Academy of Military Culture of the National Defense University (NDU).
 Instead of serving as the director of the renamed Academy of Military Culture of the NDU, Peng was transferred to the Accreditation Committee of the Political Work Department of the Central Military Commission to serve as a senior adjudicator.

 She is actively involved in politics and is a member of the 11th National Committee of the Chinese People's Political Consultative Conference.
 Her military rank is Major-general and she has a role in the Central Military Commission's Cadre Assessment Committee.
 She has been a WHO Goodwill Ambassador for tuberculosis and HIV/AIDS since 2011.
-On March 27, 2014, Peng Liyuan, accompanying Xi Jinping during his European visit, was bestowed the honorary title of "Special Envoy for the Promotion of Girls' and Women's Education" by UNESCO at its headquarters.
+On 27 March 2014, Peng Liyuan, accompanying Xi Jinping during his European visit, was bestowed the honorary title of "Special Envoy for the Promotion of Girls' and Women's Education" by UNESCO at its headquarters.
 Peng addressed that it is a commendable endeavor for women and girls to attain education.
 She is committed to maximizing her efforts to assist more children, advocate for the right to education for further girls, and facilitate transformative changes in their lives.

-First Lady Michelle Obama and Peng Liyuan watch a calligraphy demonstration during a tour of Second High School Attached to Beijing Normal University in March 21, 2014.
+U.S. First Lady Michelle Obama and Peng Liyuan watch a calligraphy demonstration during a tour of Second High School Attached to Beijing Normal University on 21 March 2014.

-On March 20–26, 2014, at the invitation of Peng Liyuan, Michelle Obama, then First Lady of the United States and wife of President Barack Obama, traveled to Beijing, Xi'an, and Chengdu.
+Between 20–26 March 2014, at the invitation of Peng Liyuan, Michelle Obama, then First Lady of the United States and wife of President Barack Obama, traveled to Beijing, Xi'an, and Chengdu.
 This was Michelle Obama's first visit to China, as well as the first solo official visit to China by a US First Lady in history.

 On 20 November 2014, Massey University in New Zealand conferred upon Peng an Honorary Doctorate in recognition of her "international contributions to the performing arts and health and education programmes".
-On September 28, 2015, in the presence of Peng Liyuan, Joseph W. Polisi, President of the Juilliard School, formally announced the establishment of the Tianjin Juilliard School, which would be the a new campus of Juilliard school outside New York City and the first educational institution in China to provide a U.S.-accredited Master of Fine Arts in Performing Arts degree.
-On 6 December 2017, Juilliard School conferred Peng an Honorary Doctorate at the China Conservatory of Music in Beijing, in recognition of her accomplishment as an outstanding artist, and also for her contribution to US-China cultural exchanges.
-On October 26, 2021, Peng Liyuan sent a congratulatory letter to the inauguration of the Tianjin Juilliard School.
+On 28 September 2015, during a visit by Peng, Joseph W. Polisi, then president of the Juilliard School, formally announced the establishment of the Tianjin Juilliard School, the first new branch of the Juilliard School outside of the United States.
+On 6 December 2017, the Juilliard School conferred to Peng an Honorary Doctorate at the China Conservatory of Music in Beijing, in recognition of her accomplishment as an outstanding artist and contribution to US-China cultural exchanges.